Pulse Brain · Growing Health Evidence Index

 Summary

-This analysis of Ethiopia's 2015 National Micronutrient Survey reveals that 77.9% of non-pregnant women of reproductive age had low RBC folate concentrations, with spatial clustering of folate status evident at distances ≤300 km.
-Folate nutrition varied markedly by farming system, with women in fish-based systems (median RBC folate 1036 nmol/L) showing substantially higher status than those in highland sorghum-chat mixed systems (median 386.7 nmol/L).
-These findings suggest that local food production systems significantly influence folate availability and that geographically-targeted nutrition interventions could address the widespread risk of neural tube defect-affected pregnancies in Ethiopia.
+This analysis of Ethiopia's 2015 National Micronutrient Survey demonstrates that 77.9% of non-pregnant women of reproductive age had low RBC folate concentrations, with spatial clustering evident at distances ≤300 km.
+Folate nutrition varied markedly by farming system, with women in fish-based systems showing substantially higher RBC folate concentrations (median 1036 nmol/L) compared to those in highland sorghum-chat mixed systems (median 386.7 nmol/L).
+The findings suggest that local food production systems significantly influence folate bioavailability and that geographically targeted interventions could help address the widespread risk of neural tube defect-affected pregnancies in Ethiopia.

 Key measures

-Serum folate concentration (nmol/L), RBC folate concentration (nmol/L), prevalence of folate deficiency based on homocysteine concentration, spatial dependency at distance thresholds (≤300 km), folate concentration by farming system type
+Serum folate concentration (nmol/L), RBC folate concentration (nmol/L), homocysteine concentration as metabolic indicator, prevalence of folate deficiency, spatial clustering at distance ≤300 km, median RBC folate by farming system

 Outcomes reported

-The study measured serum and RBC folate concentrations among women of reproductive age and explored their spatial distribution and association with dominant local farming systems.
-National prevalence of folate deficiency was assessed using homocysteine as a metabolic indicator, with marked variation observed between farming system types.
+The study measured serum and RBC folate concentrations among non-pregnant women of reproductive age and examined their spatial distribution and association with dominant local farming systems.
+It reported prevalence of folate deficiency and identified marked variation in folate status by farming system type.

 Theme